How to Sell to the Government

 Learn more about the Schedules and contracts used by GSA.

 Where current contracts do not meet evolving needs, GSA will seek new procurement vehicles.
-As always, GSA will seek to promote competition in the marketplace, and strive to maintain outreach and support to small business.
+As always, GSA will seek to promote competition in the marketplace, and strive to maintain outreach and support to small businesses.
 Companies who do not currently hold a GSA contract can still participate by seeking subcontracting opportunities with current contract holders.

 Learn how to get started as a government contractor.